awsdocs/aws-lambda-developer-guide/doc_source/API_AccountLimit.md

 # AccountLimit<a name="API_AccountLimit"></a>

-Limits that are related to concurrency and code storage\.
+Limits that are related to concurrency and storage\.
 All file and storage sizes are in bytes\.

 ## Contents<a name="API_AccountLimit_Contents"></a>

  **CodeSizeUnzipped**   <a name="SSS-Type-AccountLimit-CodeSizeUnzipped"></a>
-The maximum size of your function's code and layers when they're extracted\.
+The maximum size of a function's deployment package and layers when they're extracted\.
 Type: Long
 Required: No